Walter Sondheim, Jr. Papers

 - Race discrimination

 - Urban renewal

 - clippings files

-- Finding aid created by UB Special Collections & Archives staff.
+- Finding aid created by Special Collections and Archives staff.
 Revised by Aiden Faust (2011).
-Revised by Laura Bell (March 2020).
+Revised by Laura Bell (2020).

 - Description rules